SAKryukov/generic-state-machine/README.md

 STATE CurrentState { get; private set; }
 ~~~

 Here, the type `STATE` is a generic parameter of the class `StateMachine<STATE>`.
-It can be any numeric type, or, in fact, any type having some static public fields.
+It can be any enumeration type, or, in principle, any type having some static public fields.
 Every such field is determined through reflection and interpreted as a state, and its reflected name is interpreted as a state name.